Oguama77/precision-health1/README.md

-# Precision Skin Insights Backend
+# Precision Health

-This is the backend service for the Precision Skin Insights application, which provides AI-powered dermatological analysis using LangGraph and GPT-4 Vision.
+This is the code base for the Precision Health application, which provides AI-powered dermatological analysis using LangGraph and GPT-4 Vision.

 ## Setup